dodona-edu/dodona-edu.github.io/_news/2020-04-27-3.6-release-notes/en.md

 ## The Coder's Apprentice

 To showcase the abilities of content pages, we added [a complete Python programming course](https://dodona.ugent.be/en/courses/296/) aimed at secondary education.
 The course is an adapted version of [The Coder's Apprentice](http://www.spronck.net/pythonbook/index.xhtml) by Pieter Spronck of Tilburg University.
-More information on how to use this course can be found in [this guide](TODO).
+More information on how to use this course can be found in [this guide](/en/guides/the-coders-apprentice/).

-TODO: embed youtube video
+<iframe width="560" height="315" src="https://www.youtube.com/embed/eAp-ftrZQDE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Full list of changes